pyenv/pyenv/README.md

 Sets the global version of Ruby to be used in all shells by writing the version name to the `~/.rbenv/version` file.
-This version can be overridden by a per-project `.rbenv-version` file, or by setting the `RBENV_VERSION` environment variable.
+This version can be overridden by a per-project `.ruby-version` file, or by setting the `RBENV_VERSION` environment variable.

     $ rbenv global 1.9.3-p327